0xgleb/option-chain/SPEC.md

   token
 - No oracle required (holder decides if exercise is profitable)

+---

+**Options as Collateral**: Options can be used as collateral to write other options, enabling capital-efficient spread strategies.

+**Collateral Constraints:**

+For a call option to be used as collateral for another call:

+- Same underlying and quote tokens
+- Collateral option strike <= written option strike (inner is more ITM)
+- Collateral option expiry >= written option expiry (inner expires later)
+- Collateral option quantity >= written option quantity

+For a put option to be used as collateral for another put:

+- Same underlying and quote tokens
+- Collateral option strike >= written option strike (inner is more ITM)
+- Collateral option expiry >= written option expiry (inner expires later)
+- Collateral option quantity >= written option quantity

+**Recursive Exercise:**

+When an option backed by another option is exercised:

+1. Holder exercises outer option (e.g., call at strike $65k)
+2. Vault checks collateral - finds it's backed by inner option (e.g., call at strike $60k)
+3. Vault automatically exercises inner option to obtain underlying tokens
+4. Vault delivers underlying tokens to outer option holder
+5. This recurses until reaching actual token collateral

+Example: Call spread (long $60k call, short $65k call)

+- Writer owns $60k call, uses it as collateral to write $65k call
+- When $65k call is exercised:
+  - Vault exercises the $60k call collateral
+  - $60k call returns underlying tokens
+  - Vault delivers underlying to $65k call holder
+- Net result: Writer's max loss is capped at strike difference ($5k per option)

 ## User Flows

 #### Flow 1: Writing (Selling) an Option